 Earnings per click helps you put a value on how important it is to make your email content engaging enough to entice a click-through.

-Having this kind of metric in your reporting arsenal will help you to rationalise time and resources spent on creating next year’s campaign.
+Having this kind of metric in your reporting arsenal will help you to rationalise time and resources spent on email marketing when compared to other channels.

 Using these metrics to measure the success of your email marketing will help you refine and improve your strategy.

-Marketing is iterative and only by learning from what worked (and what didn’t) can you create better campaigns and increase your bottom line.
+Marketing is iterative and only by learning from what worked (and what didn’t) can you create better campaigns and improve your results.